whatisaphone/self-driving-car/README.md

   velocity angle and see if match)
 - QuickJumpAndDodge should allow choosing the angle at apex instead of only ahead of time
+- Brake should not get stuck in a loop when moving backwards

 ### Backlog